charris/pyfli/README.md

-This project provides Python wrappers for the Finger Lakes Instrumentation SDK libfli-1.104 on Linux.
+This project provides Python wrappers for the Finger Lakes Instrumentation (FLI) SDK libfli-1.104 on Linux.
 It exposes all the public functions and macros with the following exceptions:

     FLICreateList
     FLIDeleteList